LandRegistry/development-environment-alpha/README.md

 dev/run-app
 ```

 When executing run-app the script will look for a run.sh in your application directory and execute it, first creating & configuring a python virutal environment.
 It is probably a good idea to ensure that your run.sh script is NOT executable, as this will stop you running it by mistake.
-You must ALWAYS use run-app to start yoour application.
+You must ALWAYS use run-app to start your application.

 If you want to execute another script instead of run.sh you can do the following: